- Diversity, Equity, & Inclusion

 The application packet and instructions are made available by early December each year.
 The application is completed mostly online, with a few items (such as transcripts) that will need to be physically mailed to the Office of Student Affairs in the College.
 Visit the CSD Website for detailed information on requirements, prerequisites and procedures for application to the CSD undergraduate program.

 Minimum requirements for application include:

 Students apply to the program during their sophomore year.
 Preparation of all application materials should occur during the late Fall semester of your sophomore year with submission of your materials during the month of January to meet the Feb 1st deadline.
 (Please note: If Feb 1st falls on a weekend day, applications will be due the following Monday.)

-The application consists of basically 5 parts: your cumulative GPA, ACT or SAT scores, 3 letters of recommendation, descriptions of personal and community-based experiences, and lastly a personal essay or response to a prompt question.
+The application consists of basically 4 parts: your cumulative GPA, 3 letters of recommendation, descriptions of personal and community-based experiences, and lastly a personal essay or response to a prompt question.
 (Please note: For the 2021 through 2024 cycle of applications, standardized test scores will NOT be used in the assessment of applications.)

 The CSD undergrad program is considered a selective major because we require a formal application to be accepted as a major.
 We are selective because of the pre-professional nature of our program and the reality of limited resources to accommodated large numbers of students.
 Our major only accepts approximately 55 students per academic year.
 The total number of applications each year varies considerably, so the percentage of students who are not accepted also fluctuates.
 In other words, regardless of the size of the application pool, the number of students we can take remains at approximately 55.